GfSE/SpecIF/documentation/02_Concepts.md

 ## Inheritance

 SpecIF includes the concept of inheritance - well known from object-oriented software development.
-It is possible to define a new resource- or statement-class based on a still defined element.
+It is possible to define a new resource- or statement-class based on an already defined element.
 The new element (child element) inherits all properties from the element where it is derived from (parent element).
 It is just necessary to define additional properties on the child element.
 SpecIF uses the term *extends* to store a reference to the parent element from the child element.

 The concept of inheritance in SpecIF is very helpful, when a specific application scenario requires special, additional domain-specific properties.
 The SpecIF user can define the new classes based on standardized types.
 A tool, that does not know the application-specific properties, but the standardizes base-types, can handle the data as any other standard data with extensions.